-If you need to talk to a member of staff about a more specific special need and support available for your children, then the school's Special Educational Need Coordinator

-Rachel Howard is available to meet with you and go through any issues you may have.
-Rachel works across both Henry Hinde Infant School and Henry Hinde Junior School and will be on site on Tuesdays.
-You can contact Rachel via the email: sendco@henryhindejunior.co.uk.
+If you need to talk to a member of staff about a more specific special need and support available for your children, then the school's Special Educational Need Coordinator Rachel Howard is available to meet with you and go through any issues you may have.
+Rachel works across both Henry Hinde Infant School and Henry Hinde Junior School and will be on site on Mondays.
+You can contact Rachel via the email: sendco@henryhinde.tlet.org.uk.

 We also have a Family Support Worker who can provide advice and support for parents and carers.
-Carly Solomon is in school every day.
+Carly Solomon is in school Monday-Thursday.